-- 4.1.
+4.1.
 Proposers that fail to meet the SBE Goal must comply with the Good Faith Negotiation and Good Faith Efforts requirements set forth in Sections 4 and 5.
-Failure to do so shall be considered as a factor in the evaluation process and may result in a Proposal being excluded from further consideration. - 4.2.
+Failure to do so shall be considered as a factor in the evaluation process and may result in a Proposal being excluded from further consideration.

+- 4.2.
 City Outreach.
 At least 10 Days prior to the Proposal due date for a Service Contract, the City will send a "Project Notice" to SBEs that are certified in the areas where subcontracting is anticipated on the project.
 The Project Notice will describe the project and identify where subcontracting is anticipated.
-The City will also make available (by email, posting on the City's website or other means) either: (a) a list of Proposers that have submitted Form 1 (Notification of Subcontracting/Purchasing Opportunities), or provided other notices of their intent to propose, or (b) a list of Proposers that have picked up or requested the City Solicitation Documents for the Contract.
+The City will also make available (by email, posting on the City's website or other means) either: (a) a list of Proposers that have submitted Form 1 (Notification of Subcontracting/Purchasing Opportunities), or provided other notices of their intent to propose, or (b) a list of Proposers that have picked up or requested the City Solicitation Documents for the Contract. - 4.3.

-- 4.3.
 Good Faith Negotiation.
-Proposers that fail to meet the SBE Goal must negotiate in good faith with each SBE that responds to the Proposer's solicitations and each SBE that contacts the Proposer on its own accord ("Interested SBEs"). - 4.4.
+Proposers that fail to meet the SBE Goal must negotiate in good faith with each SBE that responds to the Proposer's solicitations and each SBE that contacts the Proposer on its own accord ("Interested SBEs").

 Failure to Negotiate In Good Faith.
 The City may find that a Proposer did not meet its Good Faith Negotiation obligation if in the City's judgment, the Proposer rejects an Interested SBE's proposal for reasons other than: (a) the SBE was not a "Qualified SBE" within the meaning of Part A; (b) the Business Enterprise that will be performing in place of the Interested SBE is more qualified than the Interested SBE, to the extent that such difference in qualification would materially impact the Proposer's Proposal; (c) the SBE's price proposal was higher than what was proposed by the subcontractor or subconsultant the Proposer decided to use or higher than the Proposer's cost of performing such work on its own; or (d) there was a material deficiency with the Interested SBE's proposal (such as it being submitted late, containing inaccurate information, etc.).
 The City Solicitation Documents may contain a form for Proposers to document Good Faith Negotiation.
 In addition, the City may request on a case-by-case basis documentation sufficient in the City's judgment to prove that the Proposer's reasons for rejecting an Interested SBE's proposal are valid.
 Proposers must provide such forms and information within the time period specified by the City.
-Failure to comply with the requirements set forth in this Section (the "Good Faith Negotiation Requirements") shall be considered as a factor in the evaluation process and may result in a Proposal being excluded from further consideration.
-Notwithstanding the forgoing, Proposers may reject an Interested SBE's bid for work that is being performed by an SBE participating in a mentor / protégé program run by the City or recognized as a valid mentor / protégé program by the SBO Program Manager in his or her sole discretion.
+Failure to comply with the requirements set forth in this Section (the "Good Faith Negotiation Requirements") shall constitute grounds for rejecting a Proposal.
+Notwithstanding the forgoing, Proposers participating in a mentor / protégé program recognized by the SBOP Office may reject an Interested SBE's bid for work that is being performed by the Proposer's SBE mentee or SBE protégé, subject to approval of the SBO Program Manager.